alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Agency: Several agents now pitch individuals some legal insurance package against traffic tickets.
 For a small annual fee, the service provider can offer legal assistance should the client need it.
 However, the reliability of many of these services cannot be guaranteed.
 Indeed, in many cases, the agency may outsource the case to an attorney who does not have enough experience handling traffic cases.
 Besides, the service provider may have terms and conditions that preclude clients from using its services under certain circumstances.

 Ultimately, deciding how to fight a ticket is the individual’s choice.
-Each of the above ways has pros and cons that the individual must consider carefully before choosing.
-Once the individual has decided that going to trial trumps paying the ticket, they must take the necessary actions to ensure a favorable outcome.
+Each of the above ways has pros and cons that the individual should consider carefully before choosing.
+Once the individual has decided that going to trial trumps paying the ticket, they may take the necessary actions to ensure a favorable outcome.

 How to Fight a Traffic Ticket Without Going to Trial

 To fight a ticket without going to trial in Alabama, the defense counsel or the pro se defendant may arrive at a plea bargain with the prosecutor in the brief window between arraignment and trial.
-As traffic hearings are seldom protracted, this window is the only opportunity most violators have to resolve a ticket without trial.
-If done well, the prosecutor will reduce the infraction and consequent penalties.
-Generally, plea-bargains work because of priority and opportunity cost.
-The sheer volume of traffic cases filed annually means that it is impractical for the court to channel staff and funds away from the prosecution of more severe violations.
+As traffic hearings are seldom protracted, this window offers violators the rare opportunity to resolve a ticket without trial.
+If done well, the prosecutor may reduce the infraction and consequent penalties.

 How Do You Get a Traffic Ticket Reduced in Alabama?

-To get a traffic ticket reduced in Alabama, the requestor must petition the court for a mitigation hearing.
-Eligible persons must inquire at the office of the clerk of courts on how to make the request.
+To get a traffic ticket reduced in Alabama, the requestor may petition the court for a mitigation hearing.
+Eligible persons should inquire at the office of the clerk of courts on how to make the request.
 The Alabama Department of Law Enforcement Agency (DLEA) uses a point system to determine the value of minor traffic violations.
 The amount on the ticket is often reflective of this point system.
-A skilled attorney can convince the prosecutor to change the offense’s classification to reduce the point value.
+The defendant's attorney may convince the prosecutor to change the offense’s classification to reduce the point value.
 For example, a speeding violation worth five (5) points may change to a moving violation worth two (2) points.
 Besides, the violator may request a payment plan to pay fines over a period if they prove their financial hardship.

 Can You Get a Speeding Ticket Dismissed in Alabama?

 While it is typically difficult to dismiss a speeding ticket outright, it is possible.
 The individual is usually required to enter a not guilty plea and request a hearing.
 The hearing is generally within 24 hours or within seven (7) days, and the offender will have the opportunity to explain why the speeding ticket is undeserved.
-Meanwhile, the defendant must always watch out for opportunities to toss the case in court.
+Meanwhile, the defendant may watch out for opportunities to toss the case in court.
 A good opportunity is if the officer fails to appear in court.
-Another way is to subject the issuance of the speeding ticket to technical arguments that prove the innocence of the accused beyond reasonable doubt.
+An alternative option is to subject the issuance of the speeding ticket to technical arguments that prove the innocence of the accused beyond reasonable doubt.
 Still, the judge is more predisposed to believe the statement of a sworn officer of the law over that of the violator.
-Thus, the individual must provide admissible evidence and credible witnesses to get a dismissal.
+Thus, the individual may be required to provide admissible evidence and credible witnesses to get a dismissal.

 What Happens if You Plead Guilty to a Traffic Ticket in Alabama?

-When an individual pleads guilty to a ticket, they face the full consequences of the violation.
-If the offense is a misdemeanor, the individual may be liable for criminal and civil litigations after adjudicating the traffic case.
+When an individual pleads guilty to a ticket, they typically face the full consequences of the violation.
+If the offense is a misdemeanor, they may be liable for criminal and civil litigations after adjudicating the traffic case.
 Other consequences include license revocation and having a publicly available criminal record.

-• The location or assumed location of the record or person involved; This includes information such as the city, county, or state that the person resides in or was accused in
+• The location or assumed location of the record of the person involved

 How to Find a Traffic Ticket Attorney in Alabama